harishlv777/Capstone_CC_Churn/README.md

   - PCA/Feature Importance: Use PCA or feature importance from a tree-based model (e.g., Random Forest) to select the most relevant features and reduce dimensionality.
 - Recommend incorporating external data sources (e.g., consumer behvior, churn due to price vs competition offers) to enrich contact center feature set

-# Additional Findings with XGBoost
+# Additional Findings with XGBoost (Based on Capstone project review with Learning Facilitator)
 In addition to the above, performed Extreme Gradient Boosting classifier based analysis.
 Listed below are the XGBoost classifier before and after hyperparameter tuning.
 XGBoost model performed exceptionally well with high accuracy (97%), precision (91%), and an outstanding AUC score (0.99).
 It effectively identifies most churners while keeping false alarms low.
 However, addressing false negatives could further enhance its ability to detect all potential churners, making it even more robust for real-world applications like customer retention strategies.